Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

 from google.oauth2.credentials import Credentials
 ```

-With that done, we'll make some variables to use in the code.
+We'll make some variables to use in the code with that done.

 ```python
 SCOPES = ['https://www.googleapis.com/auth/spreadsheets.readonly']